AndrewDiMola/grammarly-for-developers/examples/editor-sdk-document-domain/readme.md

 # Grammarly Text Editor SDK with documentDomain

-This demo shows how to add [documentDomain](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#documentdomain) to the [Grammarly Text Editor SDK](https://developer.grammarly.com/).
+This demo shows how to configure the [documentDomain](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#documentdomain) for the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

 ## Try the demo